0xSimbo/jesper-cli/README.md

 ## Usage

-Jasper automatically parses the output folder of your framework and generates a typescript file with all the errors in it.
+Jesper automatically parses the output folder of your framework and generates a typescript file with all the errors in it.
 You can then import this file and use it to create custom error messages.

 You can also optionally leave a message on top of the error which will add a custom message to the error.
 The error arguments can also be injected into the message by using the `{}` syntax.